-Open Circles are small groups of individuals who seek accessible, meaningful Jewish learning experiences facilitated by exceptional educators.
-They are open to adults of all ages and backgrounds, and meet for a minimum of six sessions.
+Open Circle Jewish Learning brings together small groups of curious, engaged learners with exceptional educators.
+Participants enjoy guided discussions that are rooted in vibrant Jewish texts and culture and facilitated by experts in the topic.
+Open Circle groups meet in living rooms, synagogues, and community centers, and typically run for 1.5 to 2 hours, weekly or biweekly, or monthly, for 6 or more sessions.
+They are open to adults of all ages and backgrounds.
 Those who would like to explore particular subjects may request help in organizing groups.
 Open Circle Jewish Learning partners with both individuals and organizations.

 The program includes four different tracks: